The Best Songs of The Year

 So, there you have it, our list of Top Songs of 2007.
 Each of these songs are more than worthy of airplay.
 However, politics stand in the way.

 What’s that?
 Yes, there is one final song on this list.
-By an overwhelming response it won the Spirit Award for Song of The Year.
-It’s not a secret, just turn the page and read!
+By an overwhelming response it won the 2008 Spirit Award for Song of The Year.
+It’s not a secret, just click here to find out!

 Where does music come from?
 It comes from the heart and souls of talented people all around us!
 See you next year, when we count down the Top Songs of 2008!